bird-house/flyingpigeon/docs/source/index.rst

 Flying Pigeon (the bike)
   *Flying Pigeon is a Chinese bicycle company [..].
 The Flying Pigeon is the most popular vehicle ever.* (`Wikipedia <https://en.wikipedia.org/wiki/Flying_Pigeon>`_)

-Flyingpigeon is a Python package with a collection of algorithms for the climate community available as a Web Processing Service (WPS).
+Flyingpigeon is a Python package with a collection of algorithms for the climate community available as a Web Processing Service (WPS) as a compartment of the `birdhouse <http://birdhouse.readthedocs.org/en/latest/index.html>`_

 Contents: